 Google Photos is free and offers you unlimited storage, but it also uses photo recognition AI to scan your photos?
 It analyzes your images, identifies faces and objects, and then generates searchable tag words.
 This gives Google a detailed look at your life – what you look like, who your family and friends are, what activities you’re interested in, and where you’ve been.

 Your photos should stay private at all times.
-Here are 8 privacy-oriented alternatives who will treat your photos and your private life with the respect they deserve.
+Here are some privacy-oriented Google Photos alternatives that will treat your photos and your private life with the respect they deserve.

 Whenever you look for something on Google, the tech giant silently collects your metadata – your search terms (which say a lot about you), your IP address, your location, and where else you’ve been online.
 This data is then used to serve you ads and stick you in a ‘filter bubble.’

 However, there are alternative search engines that don’t track your information and will provide you new results that don’t need to match your ‘profile.’
 We reviewed private search engines for secure browsing that give you more freedom online.

 Google Chrome tracks everything you do online, and there’s hardly anything you can do about it.
 You can fiddle with its settings or install multiple extensions to make it more private.
 But why bother when you could just replace Chrome with a browser that cares about your privacy?